Abandoned & Little-Known Airfields:

 Strangely, the 1994 USGS topo map continued to depict the New Holland Airport, 18 years after it had been closed.

 Furthermore, it failed to depict the paved runway which had been added to the field 30 years before,

 but instead only depicted the airport as having 2 unpaved runways.

 It also depicted several small buildings (hangars?) on the south side of the field.

-As seen in the 1999 USGS aerial photo, the site of New Holland Airport has been covered by a housing development.
+A 1999 USGS aerial photo showed that the site of New Holland Airport had been covered by a housing development.

 It has not been determined if any of the former airport buildings remain intact.